Vorticode/solarite/docs/index.md

 ### Rendering

+#### How Rendering Works

-The `h` function, when used as a [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates) , converts the html and embedded expressions into a Solarite `Template`.
-This is a data structure used by Solarite to store processed html and expressions.
-The call to `h(this)` then renders that `Template` as an element's attributes and children.
-You can think of this like assigning to the browser's built-in `this.outerHTML` property, except updates are much faster because only the changed elements are replaced, instead of all nodes.
+The `h` function, when used as a [tagged template literal](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates), converts HTML and embedded expressions into a Solarite `Template`.
+This data structure efficiently stores processed HTML and expressions for optimal rendering.

+When you call `h(this)` with a template string, it renders that `Template` as the element's attributes and children.
+Conceptually, this is similar to assigning to the browser's built-in `this.outerHTML` property, but with a crucial difference: Solarite's updates are much faster because only the changed elements are replaced, not all nodes.

+#### Manual Rendering

-Unlike other frameworks, Solarite does not re-render automatically when data changes, so you should call the `render()` function manually.
-This is a deliberate design choice to reduce unexpected side effects, since in some cases you may want to update internal data without rendering.
+Unlike many frameworks, Solarite does not automatically re-render when data changes.
+Instead, you must call the `render()` function manually when you want to update the DOM.
+This is a deliberate design choice that:

+1. Gives you complete control over when rendering occurs
+2. Reduces unexpected side effects
+3. Allows you to update internal data without triggering a render
+4. Makes application behavior more predictable

+This approach is particularly useful in performance-critical applications where you need precise control over when DOM updates occur.

 Wrapping the web component's html in its tag name is optional.
 But without it you then must set any attributes on your web component manually, as seen in this example: